mezcel/Prophet-Booklet/README.md

 ##### JS

-* adjust the pages dynamically, or otherwise to account for page grow or shrink, at the moment my book has 46 page faces
+* Note: adjust the pages dynamically, or otherwise to account for page grow or shrink, at the moment my book has 46 page faces

 <em> prophet-flipbook.js</em>